-- C1.
-To develop a vision for the town centre and translate this into a spatial land use plan for the future development of the town - C2.
-Consider current office accommodation uses in the town centre and determine how best to ensure the development of fit for purpose prime office space for business. - C3.
-Consider how the public sector can work together to help stimulate the development of new office accommodation and further investment in Maidstone town centre
+C1.
+To develop a vision for the town centre and translate this into a spatial land use plan "masterplan" for the future development of the town, with a programme of activity to deliver short, medium and long term actions.

+C2.
+Consider current office accommodation uses in the town centre and determine how best to ensure the development of fit for purpose prime office space for business.

+C3.
+Consider how the public sector can work together to help stimulate the development of new office accommodation and further investment in Maidstone town centre careers advice in schools and promote apprenticeships and work experience placements in the Council and with businesses.